TOP CAMERA DRONES FOR SALE

 All you need to do is put the drone so it right in front of you.
 Lift it up to a small altitude, about 20 – 30 cm.
 Rotate it firstly 60 degrees left.
 Do the same right.
 You can use the watch notation, so first 10 o’clock, then 2 o’clock.

 Once you have mastered this simple rotation, do the following.
-Turn your drone 90 degrees left and 90 degree right.
+Turn your device 90 degrees left and 90 degree right.
 By using the watch notation that would be 9 o’clock and 3 o’clock.
 Practice until you can rotate with ease.

 The final exercise for flight control is to rotate it by 150 degrees left and right.
 Again by using the watch notation, this is 7 o’clock and 5 o’clock.
 This one will be difficult to do.
 It will take a lot of time to perfect these methods but once you master them you will be unstoppable.

 8) Opposite flying is a method which can get you out of a sticky situation, where, for any reason, your drone was turned by 180 degrees.
 To do this, turn the drone so it is facing you.
 You have to be aware that now the controls are inverted.
 Left is right, forwards is backwards.
 Do steps 6 and 7 also with this method.
-Experiment with different heights and move one step closer towards being a professional drone pilot.
+Experiment with different heights and move one step closer towards being a professional pilot.

 9) The last method is called M.L.Z., multiple landing zones.
 This method is just like method 6 but here instead of two points you have much more.
 Setting different points can not only aid your flying but can also prepare you for some unexpected events during flying.